0xAX/linux-insides/Booting/linux-bootstrap-2.md

 #endif
 ```

-The last is [query_edd](https://github.com/torvalds/linux/blob/master/arch/x86/boot/edd.c#L122) function, which asks `Enhanced Disk Drive` information from the BIOS.
-Let's look on `query_edd` implementation.
+The last is the [query_edd](https://github.com/torvalds/linux/blob/master/arch/x86/boot/edd.c#L122) function, which asks `Enhanced Disk Drive` information from the BIOS.
+Let's look into the `query_edd` implementation.

-First of all it reads [edd](https://github.com/torvalds/linux/blob/master/Documentation/kernel-parameters.txt#L1023) option from kernel's command line and if it was set to `off` than `query_edd` just returns.
+First of all it reads the [edd](https://github.com/torvalds/linux/blob/master/Documentation/kernel-parameters.txt#L1023) option from kernel's command line and if it was set to `off` then `query_edd` just returns.

-If EDD is enabled, `query_edd` goes over BIOS-supported hard disks and queries EDD information in the loop:
+If EDD is enabled, `query_edd` goes over BIOS-supported hard disks and queries EDD information in the following loop:

 ```C
 	for (devno = 0x80; devno < 0x80+EDD_MBR_SIG_MAX; devno++) {